Home Video editing Contact details Fun stuff

 Now I have a Mac SE and a Mac Classic, along with all my old disks, but I never boot them up these days.

-I recently decided to try out an emulator and see if I could copy the game over to the PC.
-To cut a long story short, I succeeded, and to save you the effort, I offer you the following download:
+I recently decided to try out an emulator and see if I could copy the game over to a modern computer.
+To cut a long story short, I succeeded, and to save you the effort, I offer you the following downloads:

-Mac emulator for Windows including Risk game (408 KB)
+Mac Plus emulator for Windows including Risk game

 Please note that to use the Mac Plus ROM legally, you must own an Apple Mac computer with the appropriate ROM.